ddabek/rustsite-example/README.md

 ```

-Now naivate in a browser to "http://localhost:8000" and experience the rust.
+#Now navigate in a browser to "http://localhost:8000" and experience the rust.